What Are Natural Consequences

 - Imminent health-related issues

-- Harm to anyone including self, others, animals and properties
+- Harming anyone including self, others, animals, and properties

-- Situational constraints (e.g. we can’t play more now as we’ll be late for the flight)
+- Situational constraints (e.g. we can’t play more now or we’ll be late for the flight)

 Dos and Don’ts of Natural Consequences

 Natural consequences don’t mean the parents don’t act or do anything.
 In fact, before the natural consequence happens, you should explain to your child what will happen so they can connect the dots when it does happen.

 For example, if your child doesn’t finish her homework, explain that she will have to face the consequences imposed by the teacher and the school.
 It could include losing break time or going to the principal’s office.

 The next time they want to make the same mistake, remind them what happened before.
 Children often need repeated reminders to learn a new lesson.